 - That the normal appeal procedures will apply to penalties incurred as a result of breaching these rules.

-- During the Lent Term and in addition to any other restrictions the CUCBC Executive Committee may introduce, fours or eights boating at Lighting Down on weekday mornings must not spin before Baitsbite Lock.
-Boats intending to spin at the Penny Ferry or on the Long Reach must boat 15 minutes after lighting down, or at 7:30am, whichever is the later.
+- During the Lent Term, and in addition to any other restrictions the CUCBC Executive Committee may introduce, fours or eights boating on weekday mornings must not spin before Baitsbite Lock in the 15 minute period after Lighting Down.
+Boats wanting to spin at the Penny Ferry or on the Long Reach may only do so from 15 minutes after Lighting Down.

 The existing rules relating to novice boating time (0730hrs) and noise remain in force.